Brady-Beecham/Capstone-Team-PowerHouse/Reports/Experimentation.md

 |2		| 5.4226 VDC &     0.219818 A  |	9.3035 VDC &    0.052314  A |
 |3		| 5.4145 VDC &     0.219518 A  |	9.3040 VDC &    0.052397  A |

-This table shows the number of tests for each subsystem.
-However, the input is 12 VDC, and the power source is the "wall power".
+The above table shows the output of the PCB with a wall outlet through a wall adapter on the input.

 ![image](https://github.com/Brady-Beecham/Capstone-Team-PowerHouse/assets/143124480/ce856873-3b31-4bb9-9165-4d322b801326)

-The Date subsystem output can be seen in the Result.
+The graph above shows the power consumed by the Data Subsystem with the wall outlet input.

 ![image](https://github.com/Brady-Beecham/Capstone-Team-PowerHouse/assets/143124480/f65ca27c-9719-4408-9ca6-60bf224b01ca)

-The loop controller subsystem output can be seen in the Result.
+The graph above shows the power consumed by the Loop Controller PCB with the wall outlet input.

 | Trial No.  | Data Subsystem Voltage & Current | Loop Controller Voltage & Current |